Acceptance is an empowering state of being where we release the “pushing against” or “running from” where we are, what is happening, and how we feel.

 - If a part of our body is in pain, if we deprive it of acceptance, we are also depriving it of integration and healing energy flow.
 Acceptance often has a surprising impact on our restoration and sense of well-being.

-- Acceptance affirms our value even if we’re “not perfect” and this re-opens our creativity and confident.
+- Acceptance affirms our value even if we’re “not perfect,” and this re-opens our creativity and confidence.

 Acceptance means we can acknowledge the situation is not what we wanted.
 Acceptance means we can have intense feelings about the situation – and all those feelings are acceptable.